Dalhousie University restricts search for new V-P to ‘racially visible’ and Indigenous candidates

 "This is a position where we're looking across our senior admin ranks at Dalhousie, we note that there are representation gaps for racialized and Indigenous People, and so the decision was made to try and target our recruitment efforts to find qualified candidates who will help to increase our representation in the senior ranks," Walsh said.

 The search comes after incumbent Arig al Shaibah announced she would be leaving the university at the end of March after less than two years in the role.
 She became the public face of the university's high-profile decision to consider disciplinary action against student leader Masuma Khan who criticized "white fragility."

-The dispute sparked debate about free speech, inclusion and equity on campus and eventually led al Shaibah to acknowledge that the university's code of conduct may not place two core institutional values — freedom of speech and the prevention of demeaning and intimidating behaviour — in sufficient and proper context.

-The recruitment process raises questions about whether such restrictions could be a form of either tokenism or discrimination.
+The recruitment process for her successor raises questions about whether such restrictions could be a form of either tokenism or discrimination.

 Walsh dismissed any suggestion that the recruitment is a symbolic gesture to give the appearance of racial equality in the university workforce.